 One of the welcome consequences of this project is that the dam has become an important nesting and feeding site for eagles and hawks.

-One reason for this is that the movement of water below the dam stops ice from forming, which gives these birds of prey easy access to fish.
+One reason for this is that the movement of water below the dam stops ice from forming.
+It helps give these magnificent raptors easy access to fish.

-The dam’s current owner, FirstLight Power Resources invites the public to use its newly renovated observation area, installed with spotting scopes and binoculars.
+The dam’s current owner, FirstLight Power Resources invites the public to use its recently updated observation area.
+This is installed with spotting scopes and binoculars.

-The platform is open between December and March on Wednesdays, Saturdays and Sundays from 09:00 to 13:00.
+The platform is open between December and March on Wednesdays, Saturdays and Sundays from 9:00 AM to 1:00 PM.
+When I compiled this list it was necessary to make a reservation online, but this was a simple process.

 5. Glebe House Museum & Garden

-In Woodbury there’s a glorious Georgian house constructed around 1740 and open to the public from May to October.
+In Woodbury there’s a glorious Georgian house constructed around 1740 and open to the public May to mid-October.

 One of the most important fixtures inside is the original kitchen fireplace, thought to be among the largest in the state.

-Glebe House witnessed a momentous event in 1783 when it was the site of the first Episcopal election in the United States.
+Glebe House witnessed a momentous event in 1783.
+The first Episcopal election in the United States took place right here.

 By the 1920s the house had fallen into disrepair and was restored under the supervision of Henry Watson Kent, the Secretary of New York’s Metropolitan Museum of Art.

-He commissioned the famed English designer Gertrude Jekyll to lay out the gardens, and this is the last surviving example of her work in the United States.
+He commissioned the famed English designer Gertrude Jekyll to lay out the gardens.
+I was moved to learn that this is the last surviving example of her work in the United States.

 6. Larkin State Park Trail

-At Kettletown Road in Southbury you’ll come to the eastern terminus of this trail more than 10 miles long and crossing four different towns.
+At Kettletown Road in Southbury you’ll come to the eastern trailhead of this path, more than 10 miles long and crossing four different towns.

-Come year round to ride, walk or even ski along this path, and you’ll get an idea of the challenges faced by the railroad constructors, passing through swamp and rocky ravines, cut 140 years ago by steam drills.
+Come year round to ride, walk or even ski along this path.
+I got caught up imagining the challenges faced by the railroad constructors, as the trail passes through swamp and rocky ravines, cut 140 years ago by steam drills.

 7. Audubon Center Bent of the River